picosonic/bbc-fdc/tools/README.md

  * `-ds` Force double-sided capture (unless output is to .ssd)
  * `-sort` Sort sectors in diskstore prior to writing image
  * `-summary` Present a summary of operations once complete
+ * `-tmax` Specify the maximum track number you wish to try stepping to
  * `-v` Verbose

 ## Return codes :